We are now accepting applications for 2018 BIOS Research Internships. All applications will be reviewed after the

 - Fall Internships (September through December): Students must submit their applications on or before July 1.
 Applicants will be notified of the outcome of their applications no later than July 31.

-Applications must include a cover letter, recent transcripts (photocopies of certified originals are acceptable, as are web downloads, an up-to-date CV or résumé, and 2 letters of recommendation from academics familiar with your work.
-Your cover must clearly state your research interests, the BIOS scientist(s) you would like to work with and why a BIOS Research Internship is important to your education and/or career goals.
+Applications must include a cover letter, recent transcripts (photocopies of certified originals are acceptable, as are web downloads, an up-to-date CV or résumé, and 2 letters of recommendation from academics familiar with your work, and should be sent to email@example.com.
+Your cover letter must clearly state your research interests, the BIOS scientist(s) you would like to work with and why a BIOS Research Internship is important to your education and/or career goals.
 Applications will be circulated for review and consideration amongst the BIOS scientists whom you have identified in your application.
+Short listed candidates will be asked to provide 2 letters of reference.

 How to Fund a BIOS Research Internship